millsp/ts-toolbelt/.github/ISSUE_TEMPLATE/---feature-request.md

 A clear and concise description of any alternative solutions or features you've considered.

-**Teachability, Documentation, Adoption, Migration Strategy** If you can, explain how users will be able to use this and possibly write out a version the docs.
+**Teachability, Documentation, Adoption, Migration Strategy** If you can, explain how users will be able to use this and possibly write out a version of the docs.

 Maybe a screenshot or design?